h12w/teff/spec.md

                       line.
 Each of them cancels the last indent, till the indent level becomes the same as the next line>

-A TFF parser only cares about tokens of type 'string', 'indent' and 'unindent'.
+TFF grammar only cares about tokens of type 'string', 'indent' and 'unindent'.

     tff_file     ::= list EOF
     list         ::= node*